Brookwood High School (Alabama)

 Brookwood High School is a high school in Brookwood, Alabama, in the United States and serves grades 9-12.
 It previously served grades 7-12 until 2002.
-It is the third largest high school in the Tuscaloosa County School System.
+It is the third largest high school in the Tuscaloosa County School System (TCSS).
 The school was established in 1927.
-Prior to 2014, the school was house in a building designed by noted architect Don Buel Schuyler, who was a protege of Frank Lloyd Wright.
-In 2012 construction began on a new state-of-the-art building and was completed in 2013.
+Prior to 2014, the school was housed in a building designed by noted architect Don Buel Schuyler, who was a protege of Frank Lloyd Wright.
+In 2012, construction began on a new state-of-the-art building and was completed in 2013.
 The new high school opened to students at the beginning of 2014.
-During the fall of 2022, TCSS broke ground on a new football stadium, though the facility is being paid for by a $18.2 million grant from the Alabama Board of Education.
+During the fall of 2022, TCSS broke ground on a new football stadium that was funded through an $18.2 million grant from the Alabama Board of Education.

 History

 Establishment

-Brookwood High School was established in 1927 for the Tuscaloosa County School System.
+Brookwood High School was established in 1927, for the Tuscaloosa County School System.
 The first building was built in the town of Abernant, Alabama.

 Present building

 The present building began construction in 2012 for a total capacity of 1,600 students.
 The former building was built to accommodate only 500 students, and enrollment had reached almost 1,000.
 This new state-of-the-art building was constructed to accommodate the large influx of new residents that continue to move into the area due to an explosion in the auto manufacturing industry (Mercedes-Benz US International in nearby Vance, AL), and related companies.
-Land was donated by Walter Energy for the new school building, which is on property that directly adjoins to the rear of the old high school building and property.
-A total of 93 acres of land was donated by Walter Energy for the new 6A, 168,000 sq. foot building.
+Walter Energy (now Warrior Met Coal, Inc.) donated 93 acres directly adjoining the rear of the old school building and property upon which the 6A, 168,000 sq. ft. building was built.